-The second problem, double-spending, results from having too much privacy.
+The second problem, double-spending [19, 20], results from having too much privacy.
 Receivers of an e-cash token cannot check if the same token was used in an earlier payment.
 The spender could thus copy a single token and spend the copy at multiple places.
-In an analogy to cash, this would mean copying a banknote and spending that forged banknote at different places.
+In an analogy to cash, this would mean copying a banknote and spending that forged banknote at different locations.
 In a fully anonymous setting, a third party cannot link an identity to the fraudulent payment.
 This makes the e-cash scheme more vulnerable when too much privacy is given to the users.

-Currently available solutions to the problem of doublespending, show a necessary restriction to our system's implementation.
+Currently available solutions to the problem of double-spending, show a necessary restriction to our system's implementation.
 As mentioned earlier, the secured hardware can be breached, thus the implementation is restricted to retrospective double-spending detection and anonymity revocation.
+As an additional restriction, it should be possible to complete fully offline transactions.
+This means that the double spending detection cannot rely on third parties involved in the transaction.